kadarakos/blog/_posts/2017-03-27-Can-we-trust-neural-decoding-?.md

 An example is Williams et al. ([2008] presented simple object exemplars in the visual periphery, and found that object shape could be decoded from foveal V1.

 ## Theoretical basis for the Decoders Dictum
+Let us take the informal statement as the theoretical basis:
+> if we can decode, we have reasonably strong evidence about what is represented in the measured patterns of neural activity.